The Boy in the Iron Box

-The Boy in the Iron Box is an upcoming American supernatural dark fantasy horror film written and directed by David Prior.
-It is based on the short story of the same name written by Guillermo del Toro and Chuck Hogan.
+The Boy in the Iron Box is an upcoming American supernatural horror film written and directed by David Prior.
+It is based on the serialized novella authored by Guillermo del Toro and Chuck Hogan.
 The film stars Rupert Friend, Kevin Durand, Jaeden Martell, Chris Petrovski, Aksel Hennie, Arnas Fedaravicius, Eugene Prokofiev, Jóhannes Haukur Jóhannesson, and Julian Kostov.

 Premise

 A plane carrying a team of mercenaries crash-lands on a remote snowy summit.
 When they come across a maze-like stone fortress, it's no refuge from the wolves and the freezing wind.
 As terror takes a new shape, the real battle for survival begins.